LeoNatan/LNPopupController/README.md

 ## Notes

+* Non-translucent bars are not supported and can cause visual artifacts or layout glitches.
+Apple has many problem with such bars themselves, and supporting those is not a priority for LNPopupController.
+  * Instead, either use translucent bars, set a background color to your bar instead of setting it as not translucent or set `extendedLayoutIncludesOpaqueBars` to true for contained controllers
 * Manually hiding tab bars is not supported by the framework or by Apple. **Do not hide the tab bar using `tabBar.hidden = YES`.**

 ## Acknowledgements